UNINETTSigma2/documentation/getting_started/getting_started.md

 for Linux and MacOS X but Windows users need to download a separate SCP or FTP client, such as [WinSCP](https://winscp.net/) or [MobaXterm](https://mobaxterm.mobatek.net/).

-For example, to copy `projectfiles.tar.gz` to the home directory of myusername to Fram, type (the colon at the end is important):
+For example, to copy `projectfiles.tar.gz` from your local home directory to the remote home directory of `myusername` on
+Fram, type (the colon at the end is important):

 ```console